 Kotagil gorge

-We followed the river Kotá, which looked more like a creek on the day of our visit, into the gorge, stepping on stones to cross the river in some locations and trying to follow an unclear path into this craggy gorge.
+We followed the river Kotá, which looked more like a creek on the day of our visit, into the gorge, stepping on stones to cross it in some places and trying to follow an unclear path into this craggy gorge.

-It is not a difficult hike per se, but very uneven and rocky, and the river runs by the cliffs so caution is needed here.
+It is not a difficult hike per se, but it is very uneven and rocky, and the river runs along the cliffs, so caution is needed here.
 And help from fellow travellers.

 Lending a hand in Kotagil gorge

-I spotted many holes in the basaltic rock, which were left there by fossilized logs, which once belonged to an ancient forest.
+I spotted many holes in the basaltic rock, left by fossilized logs that once belonged to an ancient forest.

-The burnt trees then disappeared with time passing leaving these holes behind.
+The burnt trees then disappeared over time, leaving these holes behind.
 You can spot these holes close to the entrance of the gorge.

 Holes in the rock from fossilized trees

-Kotá river was low in water during our visit into the gorge, but it has been known to swell.
-In 1954 in heavy rain there were great floods in Norðurárdalur and a landslip fell onto the hayfield of the abandoned farm Ytri-Kot close to Kotagil gorge.
+The Kotá river was low during our visit to the gorge, but it can swell.
+In 1954, during heavy rain, severe floods occurred in Norðurárdalur, and a landslip fell onto the hayfield of the abandoned farm Ytri-Kot near Kotagil gorge.

-A little bit further is the farm Fremri-Kot, which outhouses got severely damaged in this landslip.
+A little bit further is the farm Fremri-Kot, where outhouses were severely damaged in this landslip.
 Fremri-Kot is still inhabited today.

-The alluvium, rocks and gravel, buried the bridge from 1926 under some 3 metres thick gravel.
+The alluvium, rocks, and gravel buried the bridge from 1926 under some 3 metres of thick gravel.
 This is quite something as the floor of the bridge reaches some 4 metres above the river.

 Bridges in Kotagil gorge